RamaniKatakam/synthea-healthcare-data-pipeline/README.md

 This project was built to demonstrate **production-style data engineering practices**, including:

-* Data modeling
+* Built end-to-end ELT pipeline using dbt and BigQuery
-* Incremental pipelines
+* Designed star schema (dim + fact tables)
-* Data quality validation
+* Implemented data quality checks using dbt tests
-* Business-oriented analytics
+* Orchestrated pipeline using Apache Airflow running in Docker

 ---